Anti-Black Racism: History, Ideology, and Resistance (PITT 0210) — Final Course Syllabus

 Recommended Readings and/or Video/Media: None

-Week Fourteen: OPTION 3: Race and Technology
+Week Fourteen: OPTION 3: Anti-Black racism in algorithmic technologies

 Recommended Readings and/or Video/Media: